philanderson888/course-notes/random/2024-q4-ideas.md

-Website
-Use Flutter or Vue and Firebase
-Build all from scratch
 Build one website per week until get good, quick and skilful at it!
 Log over time how much I get done in a fixed timescale!
 	caniplaythisgame.org
 Don’t use WIX